-The symptoms of a hernia are usually quite distinct, however the best course of action is always to consult a medical professional who is experienced in such diagnoses.
-A primary care physician, as well as a specialist such as Dr. Lublin, will be able to identify, almost immediately, the presence of a hernia in the abdomen.
-Since abdominal hernias are not necessarily painful, may cause intermittent symptoms, and can regress in the early stages of development, patients should be on the lookout for the following:
+The symptoms of a hernia are usually distinct and a hernia specialist such as Dr. Lublin, will be able to identify the presence of a hernia in the abdomen.
+Abdominal hernias are not necessarily painful, may cause intermittent symptoms, and can regress in the early stages of development.

 Bulges, Lumps or swelling